BlinkyStitt/quic-tunnel/README.md

 # QUIC Tunnel

-Tunnel UDP or TCP over a client-cert authenticated QUIC tunnel.
+Tunnel Unix Sockets, UDP, or TCP over a client-cert authenticated QUIC tunnel.

 You should probably use [Cloudflare's VPN](https://warp.plus/zxVp1) instead.
 It works very similarly to this.